 Fairfax County Health Department provides pre-travel consultations and many immunizations that are recommended by the Centers for Disease Control and Prevention (CDC) prior to international travel for adults and children.

-The Health Department only provides yellow fever vaccine by appointment at its Joseph Willard Health Center in Fairfax.
+The Health Department only provides yellow fever vaccine by appointment at Joseph Willard Health Center and Springfield District Office.
 See the Yellow Fever Vaccine section on this page for more information.